-• About 380 million people use English as their first language and approximately the same number of people uses it as their second language.
+• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • English is the third most spoken native language in the world (after Mandarin and Spanish).